Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Experiments

 In this section, we empirically analyze gradient conflicts in GEMS to assess how effectively our method alleviates them.
 We quantify the degree of conflict using the \textbf{Gradient Conflict Coefficient ($\rho$)}, which measures how strongly the task gradients align or oppose each other during training.
 Given the gradients of the search task $g_{\text{src}}$ and the recommendation task $g_{\text{rec}}$, $\rho$ is defined as:

+We compute $\rho$ per layer on each mini-batch (normalized per batch) and report layerwise results by averaging over evaluation samples.
 A higher coefficient indicates stronger conflicts, while a lower coefficient reflects better compatibility between the two objectives.
-As illustrated in Figure~\ref{fig:grad} and Figure~\ref{fig:intro}(a) , we obtain two key observations.
-(1) GEMS consistently achieves lower gradient conflict coefficients across all LLM layers compared with the PEFT baseline (\ie, LoRA), indicating that it effectively mitigates competing optimization signals between S\&R and facilitates smoother training dynamics.
+As illustrated in Figure~\ref{fig:grad} and Figure~\ref{fig:intro}(a), we find that: (1) GEMS consistently achieves lower gradient conflict coefficients across all LLM layers than the PEFT baseline (LoRA), indicating that it effectively mitigates competing optimization signals between S\&R and facilitates smoother training dynamics.
 This finding validates the effectiveness of the multi-subspace decomposition mechanism.
-Quantitatively, GEMS alleviates over 85\% of average conflict magnitudes across all weight types, reaching up to 88\% (2) In PEFT, high-conflict regions predominantly occur in the \textit{Query} and \textit{Key} layers, where components that control attention alignment and are particularly sensitive to multi-task interference.
+Quantitatively, GEMS alleviates over 85\% (up to 88\%) of average conflict magnitudes across all weight types.
+(2) In PEFT, high-conflict regions predominantly occur in the \textit{Query} and \textit{Key} layers, where components that control attention alignment and are particularly sensitive to multi-task interference.
 In contrast, GEMS maintains uniformly low conflict magnitudes across layers, demonstrating more stable optimization behavior.